 Board of Trustees

-Tammie is a Utah native and a graduate from the University of Utah with a degree in organizational communications.
-Her life experiences have helped deepen her commitment to preserving the delicate balance of Utah’s beautiful landscape and abundant resources with advanced, state-side clean energy and fuels that are economically and ecologically sound, ideally renewable, and ultimately sustainable.
+Tammie is a Utah native and a graduate from the University of Utah with a degree in Organizational Communication.
+Her life experiences have helped deepen her commitment to preserving the delicate balance of Utah’s beautiful landscape and abundant resources with advanced, state-side clean energy and fuels that are economically and ecologically sound, renewable, and ultimately sustainable.

-She lives and works in Salt Lake City near her family and enjoys the splendor of Utah’s natural space, and disappears to her off-grid mountain cabin as often as she can.
+She lives and works in Salt Lake City near her family and the splendor of Utah’s natural spaces.
+As often as she can, Tammie disappears to her off-grid mountain cabin in the Uintas.

 A Utahn through and through, Emily grew up on the slopes of the Wasatch Range.
-She graduated from the University of Utah focusing on Urban Ecology and Sustainable Environmental Studies.
-Prior to joining Utah Clean Cities, she worked with local nonprofit organizations around the valley and has helped develop and implement successful projects furthering great organizations.
+She received her degree from the University of Utah focusing on Urban Planning with an emphasis on Sustainable and Environmental Ecology.
+Emily began at Utah Clean Cities, in 2018, as the Clean Cities University Workforce Development Program intern and soon became a project manager for a year before transitioning to her role as UCC’s Senior Project Manager.
+Prior to joining Utah Clean Cities, she worked with local nonprofit organizations around the Salt Lake Valley and has helped develop and implement successful projects furthering great organizations.

-Emily specializes in Fleet and Organizational work and assist Members to adopt and transition to cleaner alternative transportation methods.
+Emily specializes in Fleet and Organizational work and assists UCC Members to transition and ultimately adopt cleaner alternative transportation methods.
 She also works on grant and incentive opportunities, both state-wide and federally, to secure funding for Utah Clean Cities Members.
-Starting in 2020, Emily leads the East Zion National Park EV Shuttle System Project granted through the Energy Efficiency and Renewable Energy (EERE) Department of Energy (DOE) Vehicle Technology Program.
+Starting in 2020 and going through 2023, Emily will work with UCC to support EVZion and CORWest.
+Both projects are cooperative agreements granted through the Energy Efficiency and Renewable Energy (EERE) Department of Energy (DOE) Vehicle Technology Program.

 Salt Lake City & State of Utah Office